CarlaCarolina1/serenity-legacy/CARLA_WEBSITE_MASTER_CHECKLIST.md

 - Email alerts require backend service (can implement later)
 - Saved searches should be easy to modify and re-run
 - Calculator results should show property and inputs used
+- Saved searches and calculator results must be included in data export/delete workflows

 ---